tihado/vidzly-2025/README.md

 1. **Upload Your Raw Footage** - Drop your clips through the Gradio web interface
 2. **Describe Your Vision** - Optionally provide a description of the mood, style, or vibe you want
-3. **AI Agents Work Their Magic** - Our two-agent system intelligently plans and executes:
+3. **AI-Powered Sequential Processing** - Our workflow intelligently processes your videos step by step:
+   - **Video Analysis**: Analyzes videos to understand content, mood, and key moments
-   - **Script Writer/Director Agent**: Analyzes videos, creates composition scripts, and generates music
+   - **Script Generation**: Creates composition scripts with scene sequences and transitions
+   - **Music Generation**: Generates background music matching the video mood
-   - **Video Editor Agent**: Executes video composition, extracts frames, and generates thumbnails
+   - **Thumbnail Creation**: Extracts frames and generates engaging thumbnails
+   - **Video Composition**: Combines everything into a polished final video
 4. **Get Your Masterpiece** - Receive a polished video with thumbnail overlay on the first frame

 ## 🛠️ Available Tools